 The Covid-19 pandemic has been a challenging time for everyone, but especially for people living in care homes, their families and the staff.
 Our Professional and Practice Development Team and Helpline Nurses have put together some information to help you support the person you love and care for.

 What is the government guidance about visiting in a care home?

-It is advisable to check in with care homes before visiting to establish what arrangements they have in place.
+There is slightly different guidance in England, Scotland,Wales and Northern Ireland, so it is advisable to check with the guidance where you live, as well as with the care home before visiting to establish what restrictions and arrangements they have in place.

 Ask the care home manager about their visiting policy in cases of an outbreak or not.
 Some examples of questions you can ask include: how long and how often you can visit; how many people there should be during the visit; if they have a designated visiting area (inside or outside); if you can do an ‘in room’ or ‘through the screen’ visit; and what infection control precautions you will have to take.

 Do I need to have had a vaccination before I can visit?